bfieldtools/bfieldtools/docs/installation.rst

 Using conda
 -----------

-We strongly recommend the Anaconda_ distribution of Python, which comes with more than 250 scientific packages pre-bundled, and includes the conda command line tool for installing new packages and managing different package sets (“environments”) for different projects.
-Alternatively, the more bare-bones Miniconda_ distribution should also work.
+We strongly recommend the Anaconda_ distribution of Python, which comes with a variety of scientific packages pre-bundled, and includes the conda command line tool for installing new packages and managing different package sets (“environments”) for different projects.
+Alternatively, the more bare-bones Miniconda_ distribution also works.

 .. _Anaconda: https://www.anaconda.com/